sous-chefs/ruby_rbenv/README.md

 An list of additional system-wide rubies to be built and installed.
-This list does no need to necessarily contain your global ruby as the `rbenv_global_ruby` resource will take care of installing itself.
+This list does no need to necessarily contain your global ruby as the `rbenv_global` resource will take care of installing itself.
 For example:

     node['rbenv']['rubies'] = [ "1.9.3-p0", "jruby-1.6.5" ]